- 11.5 - Released in 2012

 For long transactions that contain many SQL statements, intermediate markers or savepoints can be declared which can be used to divide a transaction into smaller parts.
 This allows the option of later rolling back all work performed from the current point in the transaction to a declared savepoint within the transaction.

-What are the values that can be specified for OPTIMIZER MODE Parameter ?
+What are the values that can be specified for OPTIMIZER MODE

 COST and RULE.